Camilool8/claude-gemini-cli-api/README.md

   "prompt": "Summarize this text in 3 bullet points: [YOUR TEXT]", "outputFormat": "json",
   "model": "sonnet",
-  "systemPrompt": "You are a helpful assistant"
+  "systemPrompt": "You are a helpful assistant", "cli": "claude"
 }
 ```